rajalakshmi-v15/ansible-hands-on/README.md

 # ansible-hands-on
-Notes and code snippets required for Ansible hands-on sessions organised by IOTA, Sricity.
+Notes and code snippets required for Ansible hands-on session organised by IOTA, Sricity.